Complete guide about how to use Google Sheets for SEO, especially link building.

 Filters data based on specific criteria, allowing users to focus on relevant information.

 For example: In link building outreach, you can sort your outreach list by domain authority (DA) to prioritize contacting high-authority websites first.
+To make this process faster, consider using a DA PA checker along with other SEO data tools.

 You can also filter the list to only show websites that accept guest posts, helping you focus on relevant opportunities.